Fees and charges

 It is important to note that the Fees or Charges that appear in the following schedule can vary according to the type of activity or user.
 For example, differential pricing exists for the users of community halls and open space.
 The basis for differentiation lies in the categories outlined in the Pricing Policy.

 At the Council meeting 28 June 2021 where the 2021/22 Fees and Charges Schedule was adopted, Council further resolved to re-advertise selected items relating to Dinghy Storage, Filming and Still Photography, Fitness Training, Impounding, Parks and Reserves, Planning Requests, Roads and Footpaths and Traffic & Parking.
-These items will be on public exhibition for 28 days.
-We invite the community to make submissions on these proposed changes to the Fees and Charges Schedule for 2021/22 between 2 - 29 July 2021 for the consideration of Council prior to adopting any amendments.
-Submissions must be made in writing.
-Please email submissions to firstname.lastname@example.org or post your submission to Woollahra Municipal Council, PO Box 61, Double Bay NSW 1360.
+These items were placed on public exhibition between 2 - 29 July 2021, with submissions received considered by the Finance, Community and Services Committee at the meeting 13 September 2021 prior to the adoption of the amendments at the Council meeting 27 September 2021.

 Four Pricing Categories are used in the 2021/22 Fees and Charges to ensure that the range of fees and charges reflect the cost of providing services to the Woollahra Community.